The right choice of paving determines how your house, terrace and garden will look

 Usage | Recommended thickness | Surface | Tip |

-💡 FEROBET Tip: Ensure a slope of at least 2% away from the house, so water drains freely.
+💡 FEROBET Tip: Ensure a slope of at least 2% away from the house to allow water to drain freely.

-2. Shape and format: model the space without a digger
+2. Shape and format: model space without a digger

 Large format → fewer joints, luxurious look, ideal for modern terraces and entrances.

-Combinable sets → more formats for a natural rhythm, suitable for pathways and driveways.
+Composite sets → multiple formats for a natural rhythm, suitable for walkways and driveways.

 Rule: